metamodules/postgres/README.md

 })
 ```

-This is simple wrapper around the [node-postgres](https://github.com/brianc/node-postgres) module which includes the latest stable Postgres image
+This is a simple wrapper around the [node-postgres](https://github.com/brianc/node-postgres) module which includes the latest stable Postgres image